Jamaica Pond Poets: What We Do and Who We Are:

 Jamaica Pond Poets (JPP), founded in 1995, meets every Saturday morning in the Jamaica Plain neighborhood of Boston to creatively comment on one another’s poems.

-Members of Jamaica Pond Poets (JPP) have all been published in literary magazines.
-Several have won awards for their work (See About the Poets.)
+Members of JPP (See photo below.) have been published in literary magazines, had collections of their poems published, and won awards for their work (See About the Poets).

 The group sponsors Chapter and Verse, a 25-year-old literary reading series that welcomes poetry, fiction, and creative nonfiction in its programs.
 The series is directed by Dorothy Derifield, co-director Sandra Storey, and a committee of other JPP members, with support from all of the poets in carrying out the events.
 Chapter and Verse takes place monthly at the Loring-Greenough House on Friday evenings during fall through early spring.

 At each reading, JPP purchases poetry books by readers and then donates them to the Boston Public Library.
 The books are kept in a special section at the Jamaica Plain Branch Library where they are available for check-out, thanks to the library’s cooperation and enthusiasm.

 The group has provided assistance to the Friends of the Roslindale Library in setting up a reading series there, Rozzie Reads, that includes an open mic.
 Members of JPP are also active with other literary organizations such as the New England Poetry Club and School Street Sessions at the Omni Parker House.